conedevelopment/bazar-docs/tax.md

 ## Disabling Taxes

-You may disable tax calculation globally in some screnarios.
+You may disable tax calculation globally in some scenarios.
 To do so, call the `disable` method on the `Tax` facade.

 ```php
 use Bazar\Support\Facades\Tax;